Difference Between Desert and Dessert

 Key Takeaways

-1. Deserts are arid regions characterized by minimal precipitation and sparse vegetation; desserts are sweet dishes typically served at the end of a meal.
+1. Deserts are arid regions characterized by minimal precipitation and sparse vegetation; desserts are sweet dishes served at the end of a meal.

 2. Deserts can be hot or cold, with extreme temperature variations; desserts can be prepared using various ingredients, textures, and flavors.